Coronavirus COVID-19 Updates: uc.edu/publichealth

 Welcome to the Department of Anesthesiology at the University of Cincinnati Academic Health Center.
 Since our Department was founded in 1970, its educational, clinical, and research activities have grown dramatically.
-Our residency program has a broad range of experiences and teaching in all of the subspecialties.
-The program is approved by the Accreditation Committee for Graduate Medical Education (ACGME) with a 10-year cycle length, and offers ACGME-approved fellowships in pain management, cardiac anesthesia, critical care, OB anesthesia, pediatric anesthesia, and a new fellowship in regional anesthesia.
+Our residency program provides a broad range of experiences and teaching in all of the subspecialties.
+The program is approved by the Accreditation Committee for Graduate Medical Education (ACGME) with a 10-year cycle length, and offers ACGME-approved fellowships in pain management, cardiothoracic anesthesia, critical care, OB anesthesia, pediatric anesthesia, and a new fellowship in regional anesthesia.

 The Pediatric Anesthesia Department at Cincinnati Children's performs over 25,000 anesthetics and 5,000 pain consults each year.
 Children's performs all types of surgeries, including cardiac, neurological, craniofacial, transplantation, and major spine operations.
 Cincinnati Children's anesthesia faculty are internationally recognized in anesthesia for premature infants, fetal surgery, pediatric cardiac surgery, difficult airway problems, and chronic pain conditions.